liamlaverty/24-days-in-umbraco-docker/README.md

 ```

 When you clear down and launch the site, you should now see a Clean Starter Kit website including content about Whales.

-## Quickly test if your app runs on dotnet v8.0

-One advantage of containerisation is that it allows you to very quickly see issues you'll have if you're moving frameworks, or underlying technologies in your stack. dotnet-v8 was released recently, and we can check if the app runs by following these simple steps:

-- Open `dockerfile.umbracosite` and edit `sdk:7.0` to `sdk:8.0`
-- (this step deletes all your data) Run `docker-compose down --rmi local --volumes` to remove your application from Docker
-- Run `docker-compose up` to launch a testable version of your app

-Unsurprisingly, the app doesn't run first time, but we can see production-level exceptions and start to debug those.

----